mernagh/mernagh/README.md

 # 💻🚀

 Hello there! 👋 Welcome to my GitHub page!
-I'm Thomas Mernagh, a passionate Junior Data Engineer based in Amsterdam, the Netherlands.
+I'm Thomas Mernagh, a passionate Data Engineer based in Amsterdam, the Netherlands.
 Here's a glimpse into my professional journey in the realm of data engineering and analytics.

 ## Work Experience 🛠️